Submission guidelines

 Fiction Submissions

-We consider all genres of fiction, including excerpts from longer works so long as they are self-contained.
-Be fearless, and view your fiction writing as a way to get at the truths of the human experience.
-Please send us your best work following these guidelines:
+We consider all forms of short fiction, including flash or excerpts from longer works so long as they stand on their own.
+Be fearless and view your fiction writing as a way to get at the truths of the human experience.
+You are welcome to submit up to three pieces of fiction, each submitted separately.

 - Microsoft Word (.doc or .docx format)